The upscale Bed and Breakfast that seems to be a popular San Francisco spot for weddings has passed through many hands oven the years.

 The Stanley Hotel was built by Freelan Oscar Stanley, one of the Stanley twins who co-owned several businesses together (the other was Francis Edgar Stanley).
 He had moved to Estes Valley with his wife Flora.

 The hotel opened its doors to the public in 1909 after 2 years of construction and only accepted the crème of society.
 The elegant 48 room hotel sitting in front of the Colorado Rockies has since grown to a world class historic establishment.
 It still had an elevator and piped water plus electricity back then thanks to Freelan’s genius.

 Haunting Claims at the Stanley

-Despite its grandeur, the Stanley regained its former glory in the 70s after almost fizzling out of fame and marked for demolition.
-This is the time when stories of paranormal activity in the Stanley took center stage and spread like wild fire.
+Despite its grandeur, the Stanley regained its former glory in the 70’s after almost fizzling out of fame and marked for demolition.

 Rumors have it that Elizabeth Wilson, one of the ghosts haunting the hotel, was once the head housekeeper at the Stanley and had a fatal gas explosion accident in room 217 where the king of horror novels Stephen King once set camp with his wife Tabitha.

 The story goes that she only broke her legs and didn’t die here despite the entire floor caving into the room below where she was found.

 Why then would she still be haunting the hotel?
 What’s even more puzzling is the fact that none of the newspapers that reported the incident wrote similar details about her…